• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 Is paying for dental implant insurance worth it?

 Dental insurance plans are not always worth it.
 You have to consider the premium, maximum benefits, cost-sharing amounts, and provider network.
-You'll also need to find out if the implant coverage will apply to your specific situation.
+You will also need to determine whether the implant coverage applies to your specific situation.